ucsb-cs32/s21/_lab/lab08.md

 5) If a polygon has any of its vertices with values less than zero,  a warning is printed ("polygon vert less zero") and the color of the polygon is changed to black<br>
 6) If a polygon is concave, our drawing method will fail (as is*), thus, print a warning ("polygon concave"), change the polygon to be a triangle formed by the first, second and final vertex and color the polygon red.
 (Note a helper function to detect concave polygons is provided in the new code, make sure you have it<br>

-A red re-coloring has priority.<br>
+A red re-coloring has priority.
+Note, this implies an ordering on the warnings as well.<br>

 A partial example main.cpp (called TestmainPartial.cpp) is provided demonstrating the testing we expect your code to support.